deuxfleurs-org/garage/doc/book/src/cookbook/systemd.md

-# Starting Garage with systemd instead of Docker
+# Starting Garage with systemd

-NOTE: This guide is incomplete.
-Typicall you would also want to create a separate Unix user to run Garage.

-Make sure you have the Garage binary installed on your system (see [quick start](../quick_start/index.md)), e.g. at `/usr/local/bin/garage`.
+We make some assumptions for this systemd deployment.

+  - Your garage binary is located at `/usr/local/bin/garage`.

+  - Your configuration file is located at `/etc/garage.toml`.

+  - Your `garage.toml` must be set with  `metadata_dir=/var/lib/garage/meta` and `data_dir=/var/lib/garage/data`.
+This is mandatory to use `systemd` hardening feature [Dynamic User](https://0pointer.net/blog/dynamic-users-with-systemd.html).
+Note that in your host filesystem, Garage data will be held in `/var/lib/private/garage`.

 Create a file named `/etc/systemd/system/garage.service`: